|

 the logical form of

-reality.
-In order to be able to represent the logical form of reality with
+In order to be able to represent the logical form of

 outside